Why are Swim Nappies Important?

 Disposables are cheap to buy but in the long term, you will end up spending more on these than on a reusable swim nappy.
 They are readily available in all supermarkets which makes them easy to find, they come in different sizes and are usually a good fit for most children.

 Reusables will cost you a little bit more to purchase upfront but once you have one it is going to last.
-Not only is this kind to your wallet, it is also good for the environment.
+Not only is this kind to your wallet, but it is also good for the environment.

 Reusable swim nappies cause about 1.5-2.5 less CO2 production during manufacturing, use and waste processing compared to disposable swim nappies and this includes the washing of them too.